Abdourahmane Barry

-Abdourahmane Barry (born 21 February 2000) is a professional footballer who plays as a centre-back for club Paris 13 Atletico.
+Abdourahmane Barry (born 21 February 2000) is a professional footballer who plays as a centre-back for club Versailles.
 Born in France, he represents the Guinea national team.

 Club career

 Barry made his 2.
 Liga debut on 27 July 2018 against SV Horn.
 He played the full game.

 On 10 July 2020, Barry's contract with Red Bull Salzburg was terminated.

 In August 2020, Barry joined 2.
 Bundesliga club SpVgg Greuther Fürth signing a two-year contract with the option of a third year.

 In June 2022, Barry returned to France and signed with Amiens.
+He signed for Versailles in July 2026.

 Personal life

 Born in France, Barry is of Guinean descent.